 On July 14, 2014, Missouri Governor Jay Nixon signed HB 2238 into law, which allows the use of cannabis oil that is at least 5% CBD and less than 0.3% THC for intractable epilepsy.
 The bill requires a neurologist to determine that the patient did not respond to at least three treatment options to be eligible to use the marijuana extract.

 On July 3, 2014, North Carolina Governor Pat McCrory signed HB 1220 into law.
-The bill allows universities to conduct clinical trials using CBD oil that is less than 0.3% THC and at least 10% CBD to be used only for the treatment of intractable epilepsy.
+The bill allows universities to conduct clinical trials using CBD oil.
+The Act was amended in 2015 now allowing use and possession of lab-certified hemp extracts with less than 0.9% THC and at least 5% CBD to be used only for the treatment of qualifying epilepsy patients that have not responded positively to 3 or more treatment options.

 On Apr.
 30, 2015, Oklahoma Governor Mary Fallin signed HB 2154 , which allows the use of cannabis oil that is no more than 0.3% THC for the treatment of severe forms of epilepsy.